-- Wool – From the ever-popular sheep, this material is a no-brainer.
-(However it also comes from other animals like goats.)
-Warm, moisture-wicking, soft, easy to work with, flexible, what’s not to love?
+- Wool – From the ever-popular sheep or other animals like goats.
+Warm, moisture-wicking, soft, flexible, what’s not to love?
 This a perfect choice because it’s effortless to unravel and re-use without becoming pilled and curly.
 If you’re allergic to animal fibers, this is something to avoid.
-It can irritate some people’s skin
+It irritates some people’s skin

 Note: Silk skeins aren’t a great fiber for beginners as it’s slippery.
 Rayon too.